meganmchugh/ME397-Midterm-Task-3/README.md

 hi, my name is megan

-I'm doing my MS in Sustainable Systems

-here is some more text for the exam
+hi, my name is patrick